The semi-classical energy of open Nambu-Goto strings: Renormalizing the world-sheet Hamiltonian: The massless string

-Let us close by remarking that upon omitting the factor $\sin^2 \sigma$ in the logarithm in the planar parametrix \eqref{eq:h_p},\footnote{Such a modification would single out a preferred parametrization of the world-sheet.} one would obtain the value \eqref{eq:aBS} for the intercept, as in \cite{BakerSteinke02} (before the application of the Langer modification \eqref{eq:Langer}) and \cite{ZayasSonnenscheinVaman}.
-In this sense, it is the locally covariant renormalization that contributes another term $\frac{1}{2}$ to the intercept.
+which, by \eqref{eq:a_H0}, yields the intercept \eqref{eq:a1}.\footnote{ We remark that omitting the factor $\sin^2 \sigma$ in the logarithm in the planar parametrix \eqref{eq:h_p} (such a modification singles out a preferred parametrization of the world-sheet and corresponds to the regularization performed in \cite{BakerSteinke02}) leads to subtracting $\frac{1}{2}$ from the intercept.}